lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/metaindexRefreshCommand.svg" target="./diagrams/metaindexRefreshCommand.svg" alt="syntax diagram for refresh index command" layout="@break@" -->

 Refresh an existing index based on the objects in the specified {{site.data.keyword.cos_short}} location or on the specified table.
-Use the following command when the data has changed and you need to update the index:
+Use the following command if the data changed and you need to update the index:

 ```sql
 -- refresh the index based on metergen sample data set